RUB-NDS/PRET/README.md

 `--load filename` reads and executes PRET commands from a text file.
 This is usefull for automation.
 Command files can also be invoked later within a PRET session via the `load` command.

-`--log filename` writes a copy of the raw PS/PJL/PCL datastream send to to printer into a file.
+`--log filename` writes a copy of the raw PS/PJL/PCL datastream sent to the printer into a file.
 This can be useful to build a malicious print job, which can be deployed to another printer not directly reachable via port 9100/tcp.

 ### Generic Commands